 Wireless applications that operate license-free in the 900 MHz industrial, scientific and medical (ISM) band include supervisory control and data acquisition (SCADA), industrial automation, building automation and control, wireless sensor networks, and consumer devices (e.g., cordless telephones, wireless speakers, baby monitors).
 In the U.S., most such systems utilize frequency hopping spread spectrum over 902-928 MHz.

-To assess the impact of wireless device transmissions on RFID performance, we will utilize a configurable frequency hopping source that generates an FSK-modulated signal in the 902-928 MHz band and will serve as a generalized interference source.
-The interferer will be positioned at a given distance from an RFID reader interrogating a passive tag.
-Tag reading success rate and throughput will be measured while the interferer is emitting at various interferer transmission power levels and interferer-reader distances.
-Such measurements will be conducted for 2-3 different reader systems and various tags.
+To assess the impact of wireless device transmissions on RFID performance, we utilize a configurable frequency hopping source that generates an FSK-modulated signal in the 902-928 MHz band and serves as a generalized interference source.
+The interferer is positioned at a given distance from an RFID reader interrogating a passive tag.
+Tag reading success rate and throughput are measured while the interferer is emitting with various interferer transmission power levels, interferer-reader topologies, frequency hopping characteristics, and antenna polarization.

 The resulting test procedures and measurement analysis can be used to develop usage guidelines for passive UHF RFID systems in the presence of co-channel wireless devices.